MZanggl/flooent/README.md

 #### whenEmpty

 Executes callback if string is empty.
-Result will get transformed back into a flooent string.
+Result will get transformed back into a flooent string if it is a raw string.

 ```javascript
 given.string('').whenEmpty(str => str.append('!')) // String { '!' }